An LDR is the literal definition of an emotional roller coaster.

 Of course you don’t have to implement all of these techniques.
 Pick the ones that will be the most helpful and make the most sense to you and your relationship.
 The main goal is that they’re not just used once, but become a part of your routine to feeling better.

 A NOTE FROM LOLO & NATE: Please understand that we are not medical professionals and the data we have collected is for informational purposes only.
 There is a lot of evidence in support of this information but please consult your doctor.

 Professional help is highly recommended to get a concrete diagnosis.
 Working with someone that has vast experience in such a serious condition is important to find the right solution to getting back on track.

 If you would feel more comfortable speaking with a professional therapist online, an amazing option is Online-Therapy.com.

 Their program helps you find the right (and highly qualified) therapists, who will be there to help give you the support and tools needed to feel better over the long term.

-Have you or someone you know struggled from or are currently battling depression while in a long distance relationship?
+Have you or your partner struggled with depression while in a long distance relationship?
+You’re not alone!